YPBConnectPlatform/ypb_machine_learning/README.md

 cp ISIC2017_with_optimization/DermaAI_TwoParamHpBandSter.ipynb DermaAI_TwoParamHpBandSter.ipynb
 cp ISIC2017_with_optimization/DermaAI.ipynb DermaAI.ipynb
 cp "ISIC2017_with_optimization/Visualizing HpBandSter Results.ipynb" "Visualizing HpBandSter Results.ipynb"
-jupyter notebook --ip=0.0.0.0 --no-browser
 ```
-- Note that you may need to sign up for the NVIDIA developer program to download NCCL (the second line above).

 - Next, copy everything starting from ":8888" to a browser address bar on your local machine.
 - In front of the ":8888" paste the public IPv4 address of the instance and open, and Jupyter will open and be ready to go!
 - If you like, from that point, you can use the tmux command "CTRL + b, d" to detach from that terminal window and keep working (or close your ssh / PuTTY session without deactivating the Jupyter notebook session)